 The 6 month loans bad credit programs can be run on a routine basis to provide this financial and customer support.
 A simple program can take this data from multiple records with lists maintained by various departments to ensure the most up-to-date data is shared.
 Not every piece of data can match 100% however.
-This is where Fuzzy Matching comes into play.
+This is where fuzzy matching software comes into play.

 Fuzzy matching operates on a similar principle as data matching, but does not require an exact match to consolidate data; rather, it works on the probability of a match.
 For example, a fuzzy matching algorithm used to consolidate data can draw matches for a particular company from outside sources by using recognized abbreviations for the company and even misspellings of the name.
 The requirements can be adjusted by the user of the algorithm depending on the requirement.
 Gathering sales data could be a lower match; say a 75 percent probability of a match.
 Consolidating client data might be higher; beginning at 90% probability.

-Data matching is a necessity for a business of any size.
+Data matching software is a necessity for a business of any size.
 Conserving budget dollars and increasing customer support is important for every company from a national call centre to a local hospital.
-Using both data matching programs and fuzzy matching algorithms ensures that each can provide the best service possible.
-Download a free demo of our award-winning WinPure Clean & Match software and try out its powerful data and fuzzy matching features today.
+Using both data matching programs like Winpure and fuzzy matching algorithms ensures that each can provide the best service possible.
+Download a free demo of our award-winning WinPure Fuzzy Matching software and try out its powerful data and fuzzy matching features today.